ahephner/cpqTags/README.md

 To show in search a product does not need to have a label.

 ## Tags
 The [Tags](https://advancedturf.lightning.force.com/lightning/setup/ObjectManager/01I6T000002uYCs/Details/view).
 This is the junction object that binds labels to products.
 It is what the code is actually searching over.
 The Search Slug 2 is where we are targeting the search.
 We have a [flow](https://advancedturf.lightning.force.com/builder_platform_interaction/flowBuilder.app?flowId=301VH000001Gk9ZYAS) that automatically will arrange the Search Slug 2 on various instances.
 You need to review the start criteria to see what qualifies.
+IMPORTANT!!, deactivate flow if mass importing!!!

 Tags do not require a label to work just the product2 filled in.